glmcr/IntraOceanicSubductionInitPhD.1/doc/ASPECT-Parameters.md

     were created)

-    But the prm file should use a brand new material model that has to be based on one of the already exiting material models implementations:
+    But the prm file could use a brand new material model that has to be based on one of the already exiting material models implementations:

     (incompressible)